-All MPS majors require a grade of "B" (3.00) or better in Ethics and Capstone; both are required for graduation.
+All MPS majors require a grade of B or better in Ethics and Capstone; both are required for graduation.
 Review the individual program requirements for minimum grade requirements in foundation courses.

-Students who earn a "B-" (2.67) or lower in Ethics or Capstone cannot graduate, even if they have a cumulative GPA of 3.000 overall.
-These students are required to repeat the course with a "B" or better (see repeating a course policy in the SCS Academic Rules & Regulations) to prevent degree candidacy termination.
+Students who earn a B- or lower in Ethics or Capstone cannot graduate, even if they have a cumulative GPA of 3.000 overall.
+These students are required to repeat the course with a B or better (see Repeating a Course, SCS Academic Rules & Regulations) to prevent degree candidacy termination.
 Both grades remain on the student's transcript and are factored into the cumulative GPA.
 Students who are unable to earn the required grade upon repeating the course will be terminated from the program without right of appeal.